mrz1836/go-sanitize/.github/CODE_STANDARDS.md

 ```

 ### *godoc* specifications
 All code is written with documentation in mind.
-Follow the best practices with naming, examples and function descriptions.
+Follow the best practices with naming, examples, and function descriptions.